Years 7, 8 and 9

 IGCSE in English as a First Language

 Pre IB students have the option to take the Cambridge First Language GCSE.
 This is composed of three elements.
 Firstly the final written examination, which includes comprehension and analysis of unseen passages, as well as directed writing on a given topic.
 Secondly, a written coursework portfolio with three pieces: a) informative/persuasive writing; b) descriptive/narrative writing c) writing in response to stimulus.
-Finally, there is the oral coursework component, with three assignments: individual, pair and group discussions.
+Finally, there is the oral coursework component, with three assignments: individual, pair, and group.

 IGCSE in English as a Second Language